Nigella Lawson

 In autumn 2002 Nigella Lawson produced another book and TV series - Forever Summer.

-Nigella Lawson's partner, the advertising guru, Charles Saatchi, does not seem to care that much about her cooking skills.
+Nigella Lawson's former husband, the advertising guru, Charles Saatchi, did not seem to care that much about her cooking skills.
 In an interview with Nigella Lawson in Sainsbury's Magazine, she said of Charles Saatchi:

 "He loves it when I do cook, but he's really not very interested.
 I think he would very often rather have a bowl of cereal."